Requesting Accessibility Services

 Most psychological, psychiatric or chronic illness will need supporting documentation.
 There may be need for new and/or relevant documentation to be obtained at the student's expense.
 If this is the case, the student will be informed by the case manager.

-If requesting a housing accommodation for an emotional support animal, a specific form must be obtained from the SAR office.
+If requesting a housing accommodation for an emotional support animal, a specific form may be obtained from the SAR office.
 It is to be filled out by a qualified provider and submitted as documentation along with the application for services.
 While service animals are not subject to registration with the SAR office, it is encouraged so that other supports may be offered, if needed.
 Additionally, in case of misrepresentation there are campus and legal ramifications.

 Supporting documentation must be from an appropriate qualified professional who has particular expertise in the area of the condition/disability.